-We have a policy of encouraging each director to attend the Annual Meeting, but attendance is not required.
-Mr. Perham, who is also our president and chief executive officer, attended the 2011 Annual Meeting of Stockholders.
+We have a policy of encouraging each director to attend the annual meeting of stockholders, but attendance is not required.
+Mr. Perham, who is also our president and chief executive officer, attended the 2012 Annual Meeting of Stockholders.

 Meetings of the Board and Committees